Immigration Restrictions are not LAW. They violate the law — Proof of how we’re being manipulated!

 The founders RAN from England and wrote a declaration and fought a revolution to have a bit of freedom.
 Even if it was quickly broken and abused.
 The fact that restricting immigrants was literally one of the reasons we revolted and none of the so-called patriots I used to stand beside while rallying thousands of people in civil disobedience can address it, shows just how weak these arguments are.

-“Invasion” is tanks, not people looking for a new life.
-I mean look at history for one minute—Berlin Wall, 1961, kept East Germans in, not out; Great Wall of China pinned down poor peasants for taxes and control.
-It works to make the ruler more rich and powerful and the poor more poor.
+“Invasion” is tanks and shooting, not people looking for a new life.
+Look at history for a minute—Berlin Wall, 1961, kept East Germans in, not out; the Great Wall of China pinned down poor peasants for taxes and control.
+It works to make the rulers richer and the poor poorer.

-And Today?
+Today?
 Narcos don’t care— These guys have tunnels and drones.
 They pay off border officials or use poor runners as fodder.
 Walls are propaganda, not protection—caging us, not them.
-This isea if a person does not get permission to enter the public lands of a nation, they are breaking in is crushed in any logical argument.
+The idea that a person does not get permission to enter the public lands of a nation, they are breaking in, is crushed in any logical argument.

-Notice then VOID and of NO FORCE part.
+VOID and of NO FORCE.
 This is a common theme.
-The entire idea of the Constitution was not that it gives you rights but that it was a limit for the government.
+The entire idea of the Constitution was not that it gives you rights, but that it was a limit for the government.
 They could only do what it authorized and nothing more.
 Anything else was illegal, no court ruling needed.
-It’s the only way they could convince the people of the states to agree to it.
+It’s the only way they could convince the people of the United States to agree to it.

-The Fourth Amendment backs me—no stopping or seizing without probable cause.
+The Fourth Amendment also backs us up—no stopping or seizing without probable cause.

 Security’s no excuse for tyranny.
-Even though ideas of preventing England’s criminals from becoming citizens were not on the table.
-Much less restricting them from entering.
-You can go read this stuff yourself during the debates on citizenship requirements.
+Even the idea of preventing English immigrant ex-cons from becoming citizens was not considered valid.
+Much less restricted entry.
+You can go read this stuff yourself during the debates on citizenship requirements in the transcripts of the first congress.

 “They Steal Our Jobs and Our Culture”